Polygon Tool

 Technical Details

-Stroke Width Range: 0 to 100 pixels
+Stroke Width Range:0 to 100 pixels

-Coordinate Precision: 0 to 4 decimal places
+Coordinate Precision:0 to 4 decimal places

-Touch Targets: Minimum 44px (WCAG 2.1 AA compliant)
+Touch Targets:Minimum 44px (WCAG 2.1 AA compliant)

-Double-Tap Threshold: 300 milliseconds between taps
+Double-Tap Threshold:300 milliseconds between taps

-Shape Properties: Stroke-only (no fill), rounded line joins, scalable stroke
+Shape Properties:Stroke-only (no fill), rounded line joins, scalable stroke

 Practice Ideas!

-Try these exercises: Create a simple house outline with rectangles, make a comic strip panel layout, design a basic floor plan, create geometric patterns with overlapping squares using centre-out mode, or practise different stroke widths to see their effects.
-Remember to use Shift for perfect squares, and try Alt/âŒĨ for centre-based drawing!
+Try these exercises: Create a simple house outline with polygons, make a comic strip panel layout, design a basic floor plan, create geometric patterns with overlapping polygons using centre-out mode, or practise different stroke widths to see their effects.
+Hold Shift to constrain the polygon to equal width and height so it sits in a perfect circle, and try Alt/โŒฅ for centre-based drawing!